adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #66 Entered GET-Call in APP.js and confirmed the data (book-notes) is coming from the database.

 #67 It works!!!
 Had to create another sub-component.
 But it does render all the notes from the database.
 Now I just have to only display the notes based on the book clicked.
+Verified the notes do all indeed POST to the database

+#68 Now, need to figure out how to display only the messages associated with the clicked book.
+The clicked book is what tells the app which title the notes are associated with ... so going to need to figure out a way to display only the notes associated with the clicked book.